Noracs50/Heart-Disease-Data-Analysis-/README.md

 - Combined clinical features provide more reliable patterns than single metrics.

-Here are the Limitations and Conclusion sections tailored to your specific analysis.
-You can add these to the bottom of your README.md file, just before the "Author" section.

 ### Limitations
 - **Class Imbalance**: The target variable **(Heart_ stroke) is heavily imbalanced**, with significantly **more negative cases (3594) than positive cases (644)**.
 This may bias future machine learning models toward the majority class if not addressed ( SMOTE or undersampling).